 Keys to Making Proper Plantar Fasciitis Orthotics:

-- It is critical that the doctor place your foot in the correct position when casting.
+- The doctor must place your foot in the correct position when casting.
 Casting can be done with plaster or a laser scan.
 It is vitally important that the podiatrist him/herself takes the cast of your foot.
 Proper casting is key, if the doctor has a medical assistant do their casting, go somewhere else.
 Proper casting is critical to a good outcome and takes a long time to learn to do properly.

 - The doctor must write a prescription that directs the lab to make the orthotic in a way that conforms tightly to the arch of your foot in order to reduce plantar fascial tension.
 If your doctor’s prescription does not say this specifically, the orthotic will not likely match the foot very well.